 Whether you are building shelter, furniture, or ladders a saw is the idea tool, but I’ll be honest here.
 You can get by just fine without a saw if you have the other three blades.

 Multi-tools are so important for survival than many preppers actually have them in their EDC kit.
 It only make sense to include one in your bushcraft kit as well.
 The Gerber Suspension NXT Multitool is one that is lightweight enough for survival yet robust enough to do the job.

 You never know when you’ll have to make your own survival equipment on the go.
 For example, you might have to carve yourself a knife or a bowl.
 An inexpensive carving tool could be a great addition to your BOB.

-In case you need to do some digging (such as a Dakota fire hole), a foldable shovel is something you should have (and spare your knife or machete).
+In case you need to do some digging (such as a Dakota fire hole), a shovel, foldable or not, is something you should have (and spare your knife or machete).
 Of course, if you can carry a small fixed-blade one, the chances of it breaking are greatly diminished in the long run.

 Non-Bladed Bushcraft Tools